Hyperentangled Time-bin and Polarization Quantum Key Distribution: Results

 \subsection{Implementation Comparison}

-Fig. \ref{BBM92HEQKDgoodcrosstalk} shows the basic performance of our BBM92 and HEQKD implementations.
-The ``crosstalk matrix'' shows the expected correlations and anti-correlations when the same measurement basis is used by Alice and Bob and the uncorrelated results when they use different bases.
-Experimentally, we see QBER below 2\% for BBM92 and below 5.5\% for HEQKD.
-There are some imbalances in the matrix element probabilities between different bases and within bases due to transmission differences between different measurements and bases.
+Fig. \ref{BBM92HEQKDgoodcrosstalk} shows the basic performance of our BBM92 and HEQKD implementations~\footnote{There are two common forms to characterize the error of measured values, the standard deviation (a measure of the sample set's variability away from the sample mean) and the standard error (a measure of the variability of a sample mean away from the population mean)~\cite{altman2005standard}.
+Here, and throughout this paper, we chose to exclusively use standard deviation because that is the correct quantity to calculate when trying to quote the spread of a given sample set.
+Additionally, we wanted to use standard deviation, so the systematic error seen from environmental fluctuation and time-dependent calibration errors were accounted for, which is not the case for the standard error, which assumes the population mean is constant, i.e., no environmental fluctuation and time-dependent calibration errors.
+Furthermore, in QKD often the goal is to bound the chance the QBER is larger than a certain value, so standard deviation is the appropriate quantity.}.
+The ``crosstalk matrix'' shows the expected correlations and anti-correlations when the same measurement basis is used by Alice and Bob and the partially correlated or uncorrelated results when they use different bases.
+Experimentally, we see QBER below 2\% for BBM92 and below 5.5\% for HEQKD (for bases that are perfectly correlated).
+There are some imbalances in the matrix element probabilities between different bases and within bases due to transmission variability for different measurements and bases.